folio-org/folio-org.github.io/guides/branch-preview.md

 # Branch Preview Mode for UI Modules

-Branch preview mode allows developers, product owners, and other interested parties to "preview" changes to FOLIO UI components on a live FOLIO system before commmitting them to the master branch.
+Branch preview mode allows developers, product owners, and other interested parties to "preview" changes to FOLIO UI components on a live FOLIO system before committing them to the master branch.

 ## How it works